AdguardTeam/AdguardKnowledgeBase/07.safari/01.overview/docs.en.md

 <a name="agsocial"></a>

 ### AdGuard Social
-If you’re sick and tired of Like buttons and such, choose the *Social Media filter* – our own filter that we support – and you’ll feel much better afterwards.
+If you’re sick and tired of Like buttons and such, choose the *Social Media filter* – our own filter that we support.
 There are other options, for instance, a world-renowned *Fanboy's Social Blocking List*.
 It blocks social content, widgets, scripts and icons.
 To enable any of them, go to the Filters tab, press *Social Widgets* and switch the above-mentioned filters on.

 <a name="agsecurity"></a>